-- IDEA does not say that a child must be failing at school to qualify for an evaluation. - IDEA does not say that a child must be performing in the bottom 10th percent or 12th percent of the class to qualify for an evaluation or be eligible for Special Education services. - IDEA does not say that a child must have completed other general education interventions to qualify for an evaluation.
+- 1) IDEA does not say that a child must be failing at school to qualify for an evaluation. - 2) IDEA does not say that a child must be in the bottom 10th percent or 12th percent of the class to qualify for an evaluation. - IDEA does not say that a child must have completed other general education interventions (like Response to Intervention) to qualify for an evaluation.